How Bookies Know You’re Arbing

 How Arbitrage Betting Works

-Arbing involves placing multiple bets with different bookmakers to cover all potential outcomes of an event.
 By taking advantage of slight differences in odds at various bookies, the bettor locks in a small but guaranteed profit regardless of the result.

 For example, Backer A bets $1000 on Team A to win at 2.05 odds, and $950 on Team B at 2.10 odds.
-This guarantees a $5 profit no matter if A or B wins.
+This guarantees a $5 profit regardless of whether A or B wins.

-While not illegal, arbing exploits bookies’ odds and risks reducing profits.
 So bookmakers utilise advanced tracking methods to identify and crack down on arbers.

 How Bookmakers Know That You’re Arbitrage Betting